 - 3.0 GPA or above on a 4.0 scale

 - Personal statement

 - Two letters of recommendation

-The MSHS in Clinical and Translational Research program at GW consists of 36 credit hours and costs $1,315 per credit hour and total estimated program costs here.
+The MSHS in Clinical and Translational Research program at GW consists of 36 credit hours.
+Please find the cost per credit hour and total estimated program costs here.

 Note: Tuition rates are subject to change and additional fees may vary by program.
 Please call at (844) 386-7323 for more information.Get Tuition Details